Guo Moruo: Legacy

-He was criticised as the first of "Four Contemporary Shameless Writers".
+However, he has also been criticised.
 For example, he spoke highly of Mao Zedong's calligraphy, to the extent that he justified what the CCP leader had written mistakenly.
-His historical works have been described by historians as "near-pseudohistorical" due to his political manipulation of ancient Chinese classics.
+His historical works have been described by some historians as "near-pseudohistorical" due to his alleged political manipulation of ancient Chinese classics.
 And during the Cultural Revolution, he published a book called Li Bai and Du Fu in which he praised Li Bai while belittling Du Fu, which was thought to flatter Mao Zedong.
 His attitude to the Gang of Four changed sharply before and after its downfall.

 He is generally well-regarded in modern China.
 His actions during the Cultural Revolution are not commonly discussed, but some academics view him as a negative example of intellectual subservience and political flip-flopping.

 In his private life, he was also known to have affairs with many women, whom he abandoned shortly afterwards.
 One of them, Li Chen (立忱), allegedly committed suicide after his betrayal, although this is disputed.